Islamic fundamentalism in Iran: Exile

 In January 2007, a new parliamentary faction announced its formation.
-The former Osulgarayan ("principalist") faction split due to "lack of consensus" on Mahmoud Ahmadinejad's policies.
-The new faction was named "Faction of creative principalists" which is critical of Ahmadinejad's neo-principalist policies and to reject conservatism on matters related to government.
+The former Osulgarayan ("principlist") faction split due to "lack of consensus" on Mahmoud Ahmadinejad's policies.
+The new faction was named "Faction of creative principlists" which is critical of Ahmadinejad's neo-principlist policies and to reject conservatism on matters related to government.
 The main leaders of the faction are Emad Afroogh, Mohammad Khoshchehreh, Saeed Aboutaleb and MP Sobhani.